Ali Abdullah Saleh: Colluding with terrorists

-After 9/11, Saleh sided with America in the War on Terror.
-Following the mysterious "escape" of Al Qaeda convicts in Yemeni custody during the 2006 Yemen prison escape, Saleh would demand more American money and support in order to catch the fugitive.
+After 9/11, Saleh sided with America in the war on terror.
+Following the mysterious "escape" of Al Qaeda convicts in Yemeni custody during the 2006 Yemen prison escape, Saleh demanded more American money and support in order to catch the fugitives.

 In an investigative documentary allegations were made that Saleh's government supported and directly helped Al Qaeda in the Arabian Peninsula (AQAP).

 An informant for the National Security Bureau (NSB) and Political Security Organization (PSO) made these allegations.Hani Muhammad Mujahid, 38, told Al Jazeera that "many Al-Qaeda leaders were under the complete control of Ali Abdullah Saleh", "Ali Abdullah Saleh turned Al-Qaeda into an organized criminal gang.
 He was not only playing with the West.
 He was playing with the entire world".Richard Barrett, who was with Britain's MI6 intelligence agency before becoming director of the Al-Qaeda Monitoring Team for the UN, described Mujahid's story of his background in Afghanistan, his return to Yemen and his involvement with AQAP as "credible".
 The attack on the U.S. Embassy in 2008 was funded by Saleh's nephew and Al Qaeda leaders had close relationships with him.
-The informant also gave critical intelligence on terrorist movement, attacks and leaders but no action was taken.
+The informant also gave critical intelligence on terrorist movements, attacks and leaders but no action was taken.